Log in to Gingerbread

 You have a joint tenancy with your ex-partner

-You have a right to stay regardless of the type of relationship you were in.
-The court can enforce this right.
-The court can also make an order to give the tenancy to one of the tenants.
-This is likely to be in favour of whoever has the children living with them most of the time.
+Regardless of the type of relationship you had, you have the right to stay in the home.
+The court can enforce this right and may issue an order granting the tenancy to one of the tenants, usually in favor of the parent with the children living with them most of the time.

-If your ex-partner gives the landlord notice that they intend to leave, this may also end your tenancy.
-But your landlord might agree to transfer the tenancy to you as the sole tenant.
-If your ex-partner leaves and refuses to pay the rent, you’ll be responsible for paying any money owed even though you’re joint tenants.
+If your ex-partner gives the landlord notice of their intention to leave, this could potentially end the tenancy.
+However, your landlord may agree to transfer the tenancy to you as the sole tenant.
+If your ex-partner leaves but refuses to pay the rent, you will be responsible for covering any rent owed, even though you’re joint tenants.

-You might be able to get help with the cost of your rent
+You might be eligible for help with your rent costs.

-If you decide to leave and are happy for your ex-partner to stay, you’ll have to formally end the joint tenancy and start a new one.
-Make sure you have whatever changes you agree with your landlord in writing.
-This is so you can’t be accused of abandoning the tenancy and asked to keep paying the rent.
+If you decide to leave and your ex-partner stays, you will need to formally end the joint tenancy and set up a new one.
+Be sure to get any changes agreed with your landlord in writing, so you aren’t accused of abandoning the tenancy and being held responsible for future rent payments.

 The tenancy is only in your ex-partner’s name